glamrock/cupcake/README.md

 In 2015, a full security audit of both Cupcake and Flashproxy was conducted by Cure53.
 Both projects passed the audit with compliments.

 ##What even is Cupcake?
-Cupcake uses something called Flashproxy to create special Tor bridges that are harder to block.
+Cupcake uses something called Flashproxy to create special Tor pathways that are harder to block.
 As with all circumvention projects, there's a *lot* more to it than that, but that is the jist.
 Flashproxy was created by David Fifield, and there is a lot of ongoing research in this area.
 You can learn more at the <a href="http://crypto.stanford.edu/flashproxy">Stanford Flashproxy site</a>.
 Cupcake exists as an easy way to distribute Flashproxy, with the goal of getting as many people to become bridges as possible.

 Cupcake can be distributed in two ways:
 * As a chrome or firefox add-on (turning your computer in to a less temporary proxy)